 Don’t Pat Your Head to Death

-I know I'll pat my head until I get a headache.
-We do this because; #1 we are too lazy to get up and get something to scratch with, #2 we don't know what to use or #3 we don't know what is causing it to itch so badly.
+I know I'll pat my head until I get a headache or my mom yells at me.
+We do this because, #1, we are too lazy to get up and get something to scratch with; #2, we don't know what to use and #3, we don't know what is causing it to itch so badly.

 Treat your hair before you get your hair extensions installed

 It's not rocket science that you must wash your hair often, especially before installing hair

 extensions for weeks at a time.

 The key to an adequately clean scalp is the right shampoo and conditioner.
 In addition, you want

 to ensure that you use moisturizing products that will not dry out your hair.
 Once you thoroughly

 wash and condition your hair, applying a moisturizing agent before styling is always best.